 “I cannot make sense of terms such as cultural and national belonging, although in my films my experience of dealing with such descriptions is prominent, it is something that comes from the outside, an outer description,” Morina says.

 Following a Kafkaesque approach, Morina views stories as individual battles amid societal forces that confront them with challenges to overcome, yet, he adds that as a filmmaker it is important to tell stories that he has a relationship to, rather than having a clear message.
 In this sense, his films are never purely autobiographical but are still heavily influenced by personal experiences, mainly the position of an “outsider” that as he says “is inflicted into the details in the films reflecting back to his position in society.”

-In “Babai” we alternate between two worlds, in the first half of “Babai” Morina depicts village life in Kosovo as extracted from emotional memories of his upbringing in Southern Kosovo, the second half influenced by his own experience of living in asylum shelters in Germany when he migrated at the age of 15 in 1995.
+In “Babai” we alternate between two worlds, in the first half of “Babai” Morina depicts village life in Kosovo as extracted from emotional memories of his upbringing in Southern Kosovo, the second half influenced by his own experience of living in asylum shelters.

 Visar Morina does not want to be defined by his ethnic identity.
 Still from “Babai” by Visar Morina.

 By that time, inspired by the cinema of neorealism — a genre marked by a compassionate view without making larger moral judgments.
 Morina adds that it was important for him to work with vignettes, facets of each society, rather than presenting a representation of each society as a whole.
 Shooting on-location, his characters are clearly from the working class, rural areas with little means of communication in ’90s Kosovo, who are then exposed to a bureaucratic country like Germany.